DWallace740/project3team11/README.md

    - Open a web browser and go to **`http://127.0.0.1:8050/`** to view the dashboard.

 5. **Open the Choropleth Map**
-   - Navigate to `html_visualization/final_test_index.html` and open it in a web browser.
+   - Navigate to `html_visualization/index.html` and open with a live server in VS Code to display in web browser.

 ---
 ## Data Analysis